 We have 18 beds in a mixture of bays and single rooms and two relatives’ rooms to allow family members to stay overnight.

-Our inpatient unit has been purpose built to provide a comforting environment where we can offer holistic and compassionate care.
+Our inpatient unit provides a comforting environment where we offer compassionate and specialist care.

 The Sobell House inpatient unit was purpose built in 2003 and extended in 2019.
 We have 18 beds in a mixture of bays and single rooms.

 What do I need to bring with me?